-In the first book I’d read about this lifestyle, the author wrote that if you don’t genuinely enjoy being with your kids, appreciating their companionship, you shouldn’t homeschool.
+In one of the first homeschool books I ever read, the author wrote that if you don’t genuinely enjoy being with your kids and appreciate their companionship, you shouldn’t homeschool.

-Might not have entirely made sense to me when I first read that, but it sure does now.
-Never were truer words spoken.
+This piece of wisdom did not have entirely make sense to me when I first read it, but it sure does now.
+I’ve since learned, never were truer words spoken.

 Should I always be with my kids?
 Do my kids always want to be with me?

 No, they don’t….and turns out, neither do I, all the time.